substrate-system/frost/README.md

 by distributing your key shards amongst multiple of your own devices, in case you lose one device.

+> [!NOTE]
+>  We do not create a CryptoKey in `recover`.

+The value returned by `recover()` is a **scalar**
+(the mathematical secret used in signing), not a seed.
+WebCrypto's `importKey` expects a seed, which it then hashes with SHA-512 and bit-clamps to derive a scalar.
+Since we can't reverse this one-way process, we can't convert our recovered scalar back into a CryptoKey.
+Instead, use the `sign()` function, which handles the FROST signing ceremony internally using the scalar directly. **Signatures from `sign()` will verify correctly with the** **original public key**.

 ```ts
 import { webcrypto } from 'crypto'
 import {